Province of Maine: Absorption by Massachusetts

 Beginning in the 1640s, the nearby Massachusetts Bay Colony began claiming territories north of the Merrimack River, because the Merrimack's northernmost point was farther north than its mouth.
 This resulted in its administration of the early settlements of what later became New Hampshire.
 After a survey made in the early 1650s, Massachusetts extended its land claims as far north as Casco Bay.
-By 1658 Massachusetts had completed the assimilation of all of Gorges' original territory into its jurisdiction.
+By 1658, Massachusetts had completed the assimilation of all of Gorges' original territory into its jurisdiction.

 In 1664, Charles II of England made a grant to James, Duke of York for territories north and east of the Kennebec River.
 Under the terms of this patent the territory was incorporated into Cornwall County, part of the duke's proprietary Province of New York.
 The territory stipulated in this charter encompassed the areas between the Kennebec and St. Croix Rivers.
 This region, which had previously been called the Territory of Sagadahock, forms the eastern portion of the present-day state of Maine.
-Charles had intended to include the former Gorges territory in this grant, but the Gorges' heirs instead chose to sell their remaining claims to Massachusetts.
+Charles had intended to include the former Gorges territory in this grant, but the Gorges heirs instead chose to sell their remaining claims to Massachusetts.

+In 1674-75, the region between the Kennebec River and Penobscot Bay was administered as Devonshire County, District of Maine, Massachusetts Bay Colony, overlapping the New York claim.
+Starting in 1675, King Philip's War resulted in the abandonment of this area by English settlers until the 18th century.

-In 1691 William III and Mary II issued a charter for the new Province of Massachusetts Bay that encompassed (in addition to other territories) the former claims of the Massachusetts Bay Colony, and those of the Duke of York.
-The region remained a part of Massachusetts, the District of Maine, until it achieved statehood of its own in 1820.
+In 1691, William III and Mary II issued a charter for the new Province of Massachusetts Bay that encompassed (in addition to other territories) the former claims of the Massachusetts Bay Colony, and those of the Duke of York.
+The region became York County, Massachusetts and then the District of Maine, part of Massachusetts until it achieved statehood of its own in 1820.